arnavnallani/lendibl-frontend/replit.md

 ## Overview

-This is a rental marketplace application called "Lendibl" that allows users to rent and list items in their community.
+This is a rental marketplace application called "lendibl" that allows users to rent and list items in their community.
 It's built as a full-stack web application with a React frontend and Express.js backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.

 ## System Architecture